 FR104’s Phase 1 clinical study has shown initial signals of efficacy, a good safety profile and the recommended dose for a Phase 2, further supporting the continued clinical development of this asset in autoimmune diseases or in transplantation.

-Early December 2020, the French National Agency for Medicines and Health Products Safety (ANSM) and the French Central Ethics Committee (CPP) approved the initiation of a Phase 1/2 trial evaluating first administration of FR104, in patients undergoing renal transplant.
-This study will be conducted as part of a collaboration agreement between OSE Immunotherapeutics and the University Hospital of Nantes, the trial’s sponsor.
+A Phase 1/2 trial is evaluating first administration of FR104, in patients undergoing renal transplant.
+This study is being conducted as part of a collaboration agreement between OSE Immunotherapeutics and the University Hospital of Nantes, the trial’s sponsor.

 The purpose of this Phase 1/2 clinical trial is to investigate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of FR104 in renal transplant patients.

 Pr.
-Gilles Blancho, Head of the ITUN (Institute of Urology and Nephrology Transplantation) within the University Hospital, will serve as the coordinating investigator.
+Gilles Blancho, Head of the ITUN (Institute of Urology and Nephrology Transplantation) within the University Hospital, serves as the coordinating investigator.

-OSE Immunotherapeutics is also working on a new Phase 2 clinical trial with FR104 in a niche indication in autoimmune diseases as the product has showcased a strong development potential in a number of indications.
+OSE Immunotherapeutics is also planning a new Phase 2 clinical trial with FR104 in a niche indication in autoimmune diseases as the product has showcased a strong development potential in a number of indications.